rktech0078/shopEase/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser

+## User Dashboard

+Access your personal dashboard at [http://localhost:3000/dashboard](http://localhost:3000/dashboard) after signing in.

 ## Admin Dashboard

-Access the admin dashboard at [http://localhost:3000/admin](http://localhost:3000/admin) using the credentials specified in your `.env.local` file.
+Access the admin dashboard at [http://localhost:3000/admin](http://localhost:3000/admin) using admin credentials.

+## Authentication

+The application includes a complete authentication system:
+- **Sign Up**: `/auth/signup` - Create a new account
+- **Sign In**: `/auth/signin` - Login to existing account
+- **Dashboard**: `/dashboard` - User profile and order management

 ## Sanity Studio